shauntoomey25/gameframe-docs/03-api.md

 data: id of the new host user

 event: "newUserMessage"
-data: a Message model for a user-sent message (contains a User ID in the "from" attribute)
+data: a Message model for a user-sent message (contains a User id in the "from" attribute)

 event: "newSystemMessage"
 data: a Message model for a system-sent message (no "from" attribute)